rasmusrim/IPA.js/README.md

 **TODO (in prioritized order)**

 * Function to add new character.
-We use the IPA numbers from Wikipedia as IDs.
-See for example [this site](https://en.wikipedia.org/wiki/Voiceless_palato-alveolar_sibilant)
+We use the IPA numbers as IDs.
+See [this PDF](https://www.internationalphoneticassociation.org/sites/default/files/IPA_Number_chart_(C)2005.pdf) for the numbers.
 * Function to remove character.
 * Function to display/update table.
 * Function to replace character with custom image (needed for IPA Trainer quizzes).